Journal

 When we visited the gallery as a whole group we noticed the sounds of the pebbles, traffic and each other and found it could be a bit busy and noisy.

-See what was learned from this key moment in Learnings
+See what was learned in Learnings > Spaces

 When: 01/02/23 Where: Grace Eyre